JanSharp/FactorioEmmyLuaDocs/README.md

 git submodule init
 git submodule update
 ```
-But i'm pretty sure i'm not even using anything the plugin provides.
-I just added it at the start
+But i hardly use anything the plugin provides.
+I think a few `---@typelist` or `---@narrow` annotations here and there.
-because i thought i'd want to use it.